 From time to time, I'm asked to give commencement addresses.
-They're usually mercifully short, like this one.
-If you are graduating from medical school or from a residency/fellowship program, I offer you the same thoughts.
+They're usually mercifully short, like this one (from messsages given between 2008 and 2020).
+Wherever and whenever you read this, if you're graduating from medical school or from a residency/fellowship program, I offer you the same thoughts.

 Now, I want to talk with each of you in private.
-Pay no attention to the people around you for the next 8 or 10 minutes.
+Pay no attention to the people around you for the next five or six minutes.
 Listen to me, as I simply remind you of what your own heart is saying to you tonight.

 Practice Well.
 You've heard that before.
 Make it your mantra.
 "Practicing well" refers to individual patient care and to being an advocate for patients and their families.
 Occasionally, it refers to social or even political action.
 Most of the time, though, it means paying attention to patient needs and putting them first.
 The oath of Hippocrates or Geneva that you took when you finished medical school said that.
 Our medical ethics say that.
 State licensing rules say that.
 And I say that.
 You decide which of those strikes the most fear in your heart.